sifferman/labs-with-cva6/guides/getting-started.md

 ### Building an ELF

 You can see example programs in [`"./programs/examples"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples).
 You can compile the program to an ELF file using [`"./Makefile"`](https://github.com/sifferman/labs-with-cva6/blob/main/Makefile).
 Usage is `make <PATH TO PROGRAM>.elf`, i.e. `make programs/examples/asm.elf`.
-(Be sure that you've run [`./setup.sh`](https://github.com/openhwgroup/cva6/blob/master/ci/setup.sh) first.)
+(Be sure that you've run `source setup.sh` first.)

 ### Running the Simulation

+1. Ensure you've run `source setup.sh`
-1. `cd cva6`
+2. `cd cva6`
-2. `make verilate DEBUG=1 TRACE_FAST=1`
+3. `make verilate DEBUG=1 TRACE_FAST=1`
-3. `./work-ver/Variane_testharness -v dump.vcd <PATH TO ELF>`
+4. `./work-ver/Variane_testharness -v dump.vcd <PATH TO ELF>`
-4. To view the waves, run `gtkwave dump.vcd`.
+5. To view the waves, run `gtkwave dump.vcd`.
 (This should probably be done in another terminal to not interfere with running more simulations.)
-5. Navigate to **TOP.ariane_testharness.i_ariane.i_cva6** to see all the logic for the core.
+6. Navigate to **TOP.ariane_testharness.i_ariane.i_cva6** to see all the logic for the core.
-6. Once you've selected all the waves necessary for your lab, be sure to save your workspace using "File->Write Save File", so next time you don't have to reopen all necessary waves again.
+7. Once you've selected all the waves necessary for your lab, be sure to save your workspace using "File->Write Save File", so next time you don't have to reopen all necessary waves again.